|Did this page help you? Yes | No | Tell us about it...|

 characters whose UTF-8 encoding cannot exceed 1024 bytes.
 If a key, for example,

-AWS Identity and Access Management: In the context of writing a policy: A specific characteristic that is the basis for restricting access (such as the current time, or the IP address of the requester).
+IAM: In the context of writing a policy: A specific characteristic that is the basis for restricting access (such as the current time, or the IP address of the requester).

 A set of security credentials you use to prove your identity electronically.
 A key pair consists of a private key and a public key.